datadotworld/dwapi-spec/docs/quickstart.md

+data.world is designed for data and the people who work with data.
+From professional projects to open data, data.world helps you host and share your data, collaborate with your team, and capture context and conclusions as you work.

-data.world's mission is to build the most meaningful, collaborative, and abundant data resource in the world, so that people who work with data can solve problems faster.
-As part of that mission, we want to ensure that our users are able to easily access data and manage their data projects regardless of system or tool preference.
+Using this API users are able to easily access data and manage their data projects regardless of language or tool of preference.

 # Quick Start